werkraum-media/events/Documentation/Index.rst

 	The content of this document is related to TYPO3, a GNU/GPL CMS/Framework available from `www.typo3.org <http://www.typo3.org/>`_.

+A basic events extension.

+This is shared as is.
+It is developed and used by the agency for some years already.
+The code and test coverage dates back some years.
+We continuously try to improve the overall situation.
+Don't expect heavy documentation at this state.

 Table of Contents
 =================